-After completing E-RAP and registering for courses, new full-time students must also register for a New Student Orientation session (NSO 600).
+After completing PRR and registering for courses, new students should also view the online Waubonsee 101 video and then attend their assigned in-person New Student Orientation session.
 These sessions are free and do not earn college credit.
-Register via the waubonsee website.
+Once a student registers for courses, a session will be assigned to attend.

 New Student Orientation sessions are offered July and August for fall term and January for spring term.
-To view available dates and times, visit www.waubonsee.edu/schedules.
-For more information, see Getting Started at Waubonsee on page 10 or call Admissions at (630) 466-5756.
+For more information, call Admissions at (630) 466-5756.